GaetanLepage/phd-manuscript/sections/4_active_ssl/3_method/algorithm.typ

       Assign[$M_t$][#smallcaps[DoA-map]$(o_t)$]
       State[]

-      Cmt[Transpose all maps to current frame]
+      Cmt[Transpose all maps to the current frame] For(
-      For(
         cond: [$t'$ in $[|t-H, t|]$],
         {